Washington, D.C.

 Holiday Inn – Washington Capitol

-Surprisingly, Nationals Park does not have a great selection of restaurants and sport bars around the stadium.
-Therefore, we recommend grabbing a ride on the Circulator bus that connects Union Station, Eastern Market, Barracks Row (8th St.), the Navy Yard Metro station and Nationals Park.
-For only $1, you can catch a ride on Circulator running every 10 minutes at the Union Station– Navy Yard Metro.
+Because of the lack of dining establishments close to the park, we recommend grabbing a ride on the Circulator bus that connects Union Station, Eastern Market, Barracks Row (8th St.), the Navy Yard Metro station and Nationals Park.
+For only $1, you can ride on Circulator running every 10 minutes at the Union Station– Navy Yard Metro.
 There are dozens of restaurants along this route for you to choose from, but our recommendations are on Barracks Row and Pennsylvania Ave.
-Ballpark Chasers favorites include: The Pour House, The Ugly Mug, Lola’s Barracks Bar & Grille, Matchbox, Las Placitas, Café 8 and Banana Café & Piano Bar.
+Ballpark Chasers favorites include: The Pour House, The Ugly Mug, Lola’s Barracks Bar & Grill, Matchbox, Las Placitas, Café 8 and Banana Café & Piano Bar.
 With the exception of The Pour House, all other restaurants and sports bars listed above can be found along 8th Ave.

 The D.C. area tends to be warm, sunny and humid during the summer months.
 Expect upper 80s and low 90s during July and August with frequent afternoon thunderstorms.
 Ballpark Chasers recommend visiting Nationals Park during the last week of May or any part of June for comfortable warm weather and less chance of rain showers.

 One could easily spend an entire week in Washington D.C. and not experience everything.
-Planning ahead is essential when traveling to National Park and DC to see all of the attractions on your wish list.
+Planning ahead is essential when traveling to Nationals Park and DC in order to see all of the attractions on your wish list.
 If you are making Nationals Park a quick baseball trip, without much time to see the historical sites, we recommend taking the City Segway Tour.
 The 3 hour tour will give you an excellent and fun way to see the White House, US Capital, Ford’s Theatre, Washington Monument, Supreme Court, National Archives, Smithsonian Air & Space Museum, National Galleries of Art, Smithsonian Natural History, Smithsonian American History Museum, FBI Headquarters and more.
 If you haven’t had the opportunity to ride a Segway, this is a perfect chance to take a cheap ride without forking over $5000 to purchase one.
 Because of the limited number of Segway’s per group, reservations are required.
 If you have several days to devote to local sites, Ballpark Chasers recommends seeing all of the above in greater length along with the Lincoln Memorial, Washington National Cathedral, US Holocaust Memorial Museum, Vietnam Veterans Memorial, Library of Congress, National Gallery of Art and the National Mall.

 Nationals Park is part of the “East Coast Swing” Ballpark Chasers vacation.
 This trip includes seeing the Phillies at Citizens Bank Park and the Orioles in Oriole Park at Camden Yards.
 We suggest finding the cheapest flight to Washington DC, Baltimore or Philadelphia and getting a rental car to drive in between.
 Expect up to a 1 hour drive from DC to Baltimore, 2 hours from Baltimore to Philadelphia, and a 3 hour drive between Philadelphia and DC.
 Keep in mind that these times reflect little traffic but that will never happen during the weekdays.
 The “East Coast Swing” can easily be done in three days but plan for 5 to have time at local attractions and museums.